 This temple is a 20-minute drive outside of Ubud and has 300 stairs down.
 Entrance is 15,000 rupiah.

-Here are a few options ranging in price for spa experiences that you can book:
+Here are a few other options ranging in price for spa experiences that you can book:

 Visit the Bali Swing

-Have you seen pictures on Instagram of girls swinging above a lush green forest with long dresses blowing behind them on a swing in Ubud?
-If you have then there is a very high chance that it was taken at the Bali Swing.
-It’s an Instagram lovers paradise where there are multiple swings to try and other props for pictures such as a birds nest and more.
-It’s quite expensive at $10USD just for entrance or $35USD to use a swing…though it does come with lunch.
+Have you seen pictures on Instagram of girls swinging above a lush green forest with long dresses blowing behind them?
+If you have then there is a very high chance that it was taken on an Ubud Swing.

 Cycle Down a Volcano